Apple Tree Silhouette

 3 week intervals to harvest Yates Fungus Fighter and Yates Success Ultra Black spot, powdery mildew, codling moth, oriental fruit moth

-Note: Scroll down for more details on the different growth stages.
+Scroll down for more details on the different growth stages, and how to spot them.

 Yates Lime Sulfur controls pipfruit diseases like powdery mildew, black spot and rust, which lurk on fruit tree stems during winter, as well as overwintering mites and scale.